Wolfdog (wd) is a general name for the different types of Wolfdogs.

 2. A loyal comrade and sweet (can be a bit clumsy) for children.

-3. A teddy bear for your own family.
+3. A cuddle bear for their own family.

-5. They love to take long walks in nature but can also have a lazy day.
+5. They love to take long walks in nature and also can enjoy a lazy day.

-6. Are very playful to a high age and have funny attitudes.
+6. Are very playful upto a high age and have funny character

-7. overall th wd has few health problems if your wd comes from a "good"
+7. overall the wolfdogs has few health problems if your wolfdog

 Reasons enough to think again if all the advantages outweigh the lesser sides of the Wolfdog!